coverlet-coverage/coverlet/README.md

   -f|--format             Format of the generated coverage report.
   --threshold             Exits with error if the coverage % is below value.
   --threshold-type        Coverage type to apply the threshold to.
+  --threshold-stat        Coverage statistic used to enforce the threshold value.
   --exclude               Filter expressions to exclude specific modules and types.
   --include               Filter expressions to include specific modules and types.
   --include-directory     Include directories containing additional assemblies to be instrumented.